Reference

 $THE

 The native token of Theseus.
-Used for gas fees, model inference payments, staking, and as the first asset AI can truly own.
+Used for gas fees, model inference payments, staking, and agent-managed balances.

 Learn more